subprocess: Wrapping ping, traceroute, and nslookup in Python

 4. Sweep.
 Given a list of 5 IPs, ping each and print a two-column report of address and UP/DOWN, then print a final count of how many were up.

 5. Challenge.
 Run traceroute to a host and extract just the ordered list of hop IP addresses (skip the * * * timeouts).
-Reuse your regex skills from yesterday.
+Reuse the regex skills from yesterday.

 Answers